Alternative Medicine & Multiple Sclerosis

 Chronic diseases like MS can often be managed and sometimes cured more effectively with alternative therapeutics than with conventional medicine.
 MS patients commonly seek out alternative therapies that aim to reduce inflammation and are based on changes in the diet and lifestyle.

-Some of the better known alternative treatments for MS include:
+Some of the better known complementary and alternative treatments for MS include:

 Also described are some general guidelines to follow no matter what treatment the MS patient chooses.
 We will update information as more research data are gathered and the effectiveness of the treatment options can be determined.